We are able to deliver age appropriate assemblies, lessons and small group activities within your school.

 We are able to deliver a program of lessons over several weeks or a one-off lesson delivered to more than one group.
 We would greatly appreciate a donation towards our staff costs for this service.

 We offer a number of small groups for a school setting.
-We are proud to offer courses for girls and boys, ‘I’m the Girl I Want To Be’ and ‘Made of More’ are both great tools to give young people an opportunity to talk about some of the topics that they might not normally get chance to talk about.
+We are proud to offer separate courses for girls and boys, to give young people an opportunity to talk about topics that they might not normally get chance to talk about.

 Imaginate helps to encourage young people’s creative development and sense of identity through the use of Animation, Photography and Film Making.